sadasystems/gcp-compute-tool/README.md

-# GCP Compute List Export Tool
+# GCP Compute List Export Tool and migrate to sada billing account id
 Export your current compute instances to a CSV format in local directory

 This script will extract all the projects and compute instances within those projects and export this data to a .csv format in the same directory